nabilbendafi/HW01/docs/design.rst

     AT+command

-Commands can used to :
+Commands can be used to :
-  - Request data
+  - Request data.
-  - Configure the device.
-In this case "`=`" sign is used to specifiy arguments
+  - Configure the device (In this case "`=`" sign is used to specifiy arguments).

 Example: